 - Potential candidates may be accepted “provisionally” pending proof of passing scores on PRAXIS Core (Math, Reading, & Writing) or equivalent (PRAXIS Math & VCLA).

 - Candidates who are accepted “provisionally” are not eligible for financial aid and can only take nine (9) graduate credit hours.
-Provisional candidates may submit a statement of request for full admission upon completion of graduate coursework (not to exceed nine hours) with a grade of B or higher in each course, passing scores on PRAXIS Core (Math, Reading, & Writing) or equivalent (PRAXIS Math & VCLA).
+Provisional candidates may submit a request for full admission upon completion of graduate coursework (not to exceed nine hours) with a grade of B or higher in each course, passing scores on PRAXIS Core (Math, Reading, & Writing) or equivalent (PRAXIS Math & VCLA).

 - Three (3) recent letters of recommendation (e.g. supervisor, former professor, and advisor) dated within the last year.